hsflores7/project-recipe-model/README.md

 2. Creating the `avg_rating` column
 3. Pulling the data out of the 'nutrition' column into thier own columns
-4. Keeping only possibly relevent columns in the final DataFrame, and creating and additional df that only contains the unique recipes
+4. Keeping only possibly relevent columns in the final DataFrame, and creating and additional DataFrame that only contains the unique recipes

 ### Univariate Analysis
 #### Minute Graph